damianhakert/damianhakert.github.io/source/posts/2016-09-13-gitlab-master-plan.html.md

 **GitLab Vision**
 {: .panel-heading}
 <div class="panel-body">
 The vision of GitLab is to allow everyone to collaborate on all digital content so people can cooperate effectively and achieve better results, faster.
-We can do this by providing an integrated set of tools that allow you to go faster from idea to production.
+We can do this by providing an integrated set of tools that allows you to go faster from idea to production.
 </div>
 </div>